 When we grow older, we recognize that many people are just cruising through life without any direction – being tossed by the waves of the world until they get lost.

-We are cast around and have to figure things out because we understand that not all adults know what they are doing.
+We are cast around and have to figure things out because we understand that not all adults know what they do.

 They also look at what other people do and imitate or rationalize their actions.

 One example is that so many adults don’t know how to handle their finances – both those earning little or a lot.
-I thought that debt is normal for adults to have, but I soon proved it is not.
+I thought that debt was normal for adults, but I soon proved it was not.

-There are also relationship problems that arise from personal differences and ideals, monetary issues, and more, which can break even long-term couples.
+Relationship problems also arise from personal differences and ideals, monetary issues, and more, which can break even long-term couples.

 Looking at other people’s experiences gave me a bird’s eye view of what to do or not to do.
 Through them, I can learn a lot without spending my resources.

-The last question is, “Have we grow up or have we somewhat just grew older, but none the wiser?”
+The last question is, have we grown up, or have we somewhat just grown older, but none the wiser?